top of page

 The location of away fans at Edgeley Park often depends on the allocation.

-When crowds are smaller, and the home crowd is also expected to be small, the Railway End is closed and away fans are instead housed in the Popular Side, usually taking up the block closest to the southeast corner.
-Large sheets and stewards are then used to segregate this away following from any home supporters sat in the rest of the Popular Side.
+When crowds are smaller, and the home crowd is also expected to be small, the Vitality Railway End is closed and away fans are instead housed in the Together Family Stand, usually taking up the block closest to the southeast corner.
+Large sheets and stewards are then used to segregate this away following from any home supporters sat in the rest of the Together Family Stand.

 Pubs available to supporters on a matchday include*: